almeidas-tatiane/robust-api-performance/configure-influx-injection-machine.md

-# 🐧 Configure injection machine with InfluxDB
+# 🐧 Configure InfluxDB in Injection Machine

 This document is a step by step guide how to configure injection machine at EC2 with InfluxDB